thomfoolery/remix-parital-hydration-demo/README.md

 This detail has the side effect that the decorated component’s root can not be wrapped in a React Fragment.

+We have not found a clear way of enforcing that the server component code is not bundled for the client.
+To ensure dead code is not sent to the client we must remember to wrap the React component code with the serverOnly$ directive from vite-env-only.

 ## Risks, mitigations and sharp edges

 Things to be aware of when opting out of client side hydration.

 ### Eliminating component code from client bundle is not straightforward

-We have chosen to use the vite-env-only package because it simplifies code elimination, but it requires a ViteJS plugin and the additional step of wrapping your server component code that if missed results in unnecessary code being sent to the client.
+We have chosen to use the `vite-env-only` package because it simplifies code elimination, but it requires a ViteJS plugin and the additional step of wrapping your server component code in `serverOnly$`.
+If this step is missed, dead code is sent to the client.

 We will continue to experiment with different approaches that do not require external dependencies.